-The menelpany, and in her that thay the menelled of the 7.
-Is/was this development provided for in the infrastructure planning of the municipality, and if not what was/will the implication be on the YES NO Please explain --- -- --- ----- ---- ---------------- infrastructure planning of the municipality (priority and placement of services and opportunity costs)?
-(Comment by the relevant Municipality in this regard must be attached to the Application Form / additional information as an appendix , where applicable.)
-Development was approved with municipal services in supply and in aligned with infrastructure planning.
-8. Was this project part of a national programme to address an issue of national concern or importance? ¥E\$ NO Please explain Integrated development and affordable housing in strategic locations is a general planning principle that is communicated through the PSDF, local SDF and IDP.
+7. Is/was this development provided for in the infrastructure planning of the municipality, and if not what was/will the implication be on the infrastructure planning of the municipality (priority and placement of services and opportunity costs)?
+(Comment by the relevant Municipality in this regard must be attached to the Application Form / additional information as an appendix, where applicable.)

+O4

+Development was approved (2019/2020) with municipal services in supply and in aligned with infrastructure planning.

+8. Was this project part of a national programme to address an issue of national concern or importance?

+NO

+Integrated development and affordable housing in strategic locations is a general planning principle that is communicated through the PSDF, local SDF and IDP.
 Similarly these objectives are found in various national policies also, however this project in particular was not listed on a national programme.

 9. Did location factors favour this land use (associated with the activity applied for) at this place?
 (This relates to the contextualisation of the land use on this site within its broader context.)

-YES NQ Please explain The site is part of an approved Subdivisional Area and was earlier located within the urban edge of George. armarked for Group o Housing and The site is in proximity to school(s), hospital(s), sport facilities, existing public transport, places of employment and the CBD.
+The site is part of an approved Subdivisional Area and was earmarked for Group Housing previously and located within the urban edge of George.

+The site is in proximity to school(s), hospital(s), sport facilities, existing public transport, places of employment and the CBD.

 10. How did/does the activity or the land use associated with the activity applied for, impact on sensitive natural and cultural areas (built and rural/natural environment)?

-YES NO Please explain Development of the site resulted in the temporary transformation of an on-site wetland and riparian habitat along the Camphersdrift System.
+Development of the site resulted in the temporary transformation of an on-site wetland and riparian habitat along the Camphersdrift System.

 Where the development to go ahead without the applicable environmental interventions, the loss of the wetland habitat would have been considered environmentally unacceptable.

-The loss of riparian habitat (encroachment into the Camphersdrift System) would have resulted in potential negative cumulative impacts (the rest of the subdivisional area of King George Park already extends into this riparian area).
+The loss of riparian habitat (encroachment into the Camphersdrift System) would have resulted in potential negative cumulative impacts (the rest of the subdivisional area of King George Park already extends into this riparian area) and the loss of amphibian habitat for species that must be conserved.

 11. How did/does the development impact on people's health and wellbeing (e.g. in terms of noise, odours, visual character and sense of place, etc.)?

+The character of the area will be affected with the introduction of a medium-high density development when compared to the existing low-medium density single residential development.

+However it is noted that the site was earmarked for Group Housing prior to subdivision and rezoning in 2019/2020, which in itself is deemed a medium-high density development (higher density compared to the proposed amended site layout).

+As such it is believed that the character of the area will not be affected significantly should the revised proposal be implimented.
+Furthermore it is also noted that higher density developments have been approved for the area changing some single residential erven to allow subdivision and consent use dwellings (additional dwellings) as a gradual form of densification within the urban edge.

-YES NO Please explain The character of the area will be affected with the introduction of a medium-high density development when compared to the existing low-medium density single residential development.
-However it is noted that the site was earmarked for Group Housing which in itself is deemed a medium-high density development.
-As such the character of the area will not be affected significantly.
-The sense-of-place may well be affected with the introduction of more affordable housing opportunities, however provision was made for architectural design to ensure that although the development is aimed at a more affordable market, it would not detract from the surrounding areas or represent a low income development.
+The current sense-of-place will be affected with the introduction of more affordable housing opportunities, however provision has been made for architectural design to ensure that although the development is aimed at a more affordable market, it would not detract from the surrounding areas or represent a low income development.

+Long-term maintenance of the development (by future residents) and especially the open space areas (by the Municipality) is important to ensure upkeep of the development.

 12. Did/does the proposed activity or the land use associated with the activity applied for, result in unacceptable opportunity costs?
-YES NO Please explain
+YES NO Please explain -- ----- ---- ----------------